lunakittyyy/GTMumbleLink/README.md

 - Mumble has more accurate positional audio effects
 - Mumble's positional audio distances and volumes are configurable
 - All the features and customizability of Mumble without losing positional features

+# Known Issues
+- Positional audio sometimes doesn't work and you need to rejoin the room a few times for others to hear you positionally